hivdb/chiro-cms/resources/covid-review.md

 Another series of peptidomimetics has been shown to inhibit BtCoV-HKU4 (related to MERS-CoV).
 Asymmetric aromatic disulfides have had low micromolar activity against SARS-CoV[^10.1016/j.ejmech.2017.05.045].
 Several other backbones have been shown to have activity against SARS-CoV[^10.1021/jm050184y][^10.1016/j.bmcl.2007.08.031].

 The compounds with the most 3CLpro inhibitory activity identified to date are a series of peptidomimetic α-ketoamide and aldehyde derivatives[^10.1021/acs.jmedchem.9b01828][^10.1126/science.abb4489] .
 Several of these compounds has been co-crystallized with SARS-CoV-2 3CLpro[^10.1021/acs.jmedchem.9b01828][^10.1126/science.abb4489].
-One has been modified to increase its solubility.
-Preliminary pharmacokinetic evaluation has demonstrated metabolic stability in mouse and human microsomes and encouraging plasma and bronco-alveolar lavage fluid levels whether administered subcutaneously or by inhalation[^10.1126/science.abb3405].
+Preliminary pharmacokinetics evaluations have demonstrated metabolic stability in mouse and human microsomes and encouraging plasma and bronco-alveolar lavage fluid levels whether administered subcutaneously or by inhalation[^10.1126/science.abb3405][^10.1126/science.abb4489].
 Another SARS-CoV-2 crystal structure identified of several inhibitory compounds; including an investigational compound ebselen, which has been studied in humans[^10.1038/s41586-020-2223-y].

 Disulfiram, the licensed oral alcohol antagonist has been reported to inhibit SARS-CoV-2 3CL protease with an IC<sub>50</sub> of about 10 μM[^10.1038/s41586-020-2223-y] and to inhibit SARS-CoV and MERS-CoV PL protease with a slightly higher IC<sub>50</sub> [^10.1016/j.antiviral.2017.12.015].
 However, disulfiram has not yet been studied in cell culture, and existing PK data suggests that standard doses may be insufficient to yield inhibitory drug levels.